selforganising/foundersandcoders/before.md

 Read the *[course guide](guide)*.

-Note: If you have a little or no programming experience, then please *attempt all of the material below before the start of the course*.
+Note: If you have little or no programming experience, then please *attempt all of the material below before the start of the course*.

 Please go to _Codecademy_ and make a start on: